A Cruel Angel's Thesis: Synopsis and cultural references

 In the latter part, a frame of Rei Ayanami touching a window is glimpsed, with a close-up of her eye as she blinks.
 Writer Dennis Redmond compared Rei's eye to a similar image used by director Krzysztof Kieślowski in the film Blue (1993).
-Alternating on the screen are images of Eva-01's hand covered in blood and 01 unleashing twelve wings of light, along with white captions on a black background and vice versa, maps, pencil sketches, a drawing depicting Kaworu Nagisa, portraits of Misato Katsuragi, Ryōji Kaji and Ritsuko Akagi, the first Angel Adam, and a luminous red sphere.
-For Eva-01's light wings, the authors took inspiration from the Christian figure of Lucifer, a fallen angel who is said to have twelve wings.
-The twelve wings also represent a reference to Ryo Asuka from Go Nagai's manga Devilman.
-The video ends with a text written, according to the official storyboards, in "angelic characters" (天使の文字, tenshi no moji); according to Anno, it represents the Dead Sea Scrolls.
-According to the Evangelion Glossary (エヴァンゲリオン用語事典, Evangerion Yougo Jiten) by Yahata Shoten the writing is similar to the angel writings of existing Kabbalistic texts.
-Víctor Sellés de Lucas and Manuel Hernández-Pérez similarly noticed that the first glyph closely resembles the kanji for heaven (天, ten), which is also the first kanji in angel (天使, tenshi).
-According to them, this probably alludes to the various angelic languages developed within the occult Western tradition, as the set of glyphs employed resembles the language that Heinrich Cornelius Agrippa consigned in his De Occulta Philosophia.
-Neon Genesis Evangelion manga English editor Carl Gustav Horn also compared the calligraphy of the characters to the Sefer Raziel HaMalakh, a grimoire of Practical Kabbalah.
+The video alternates images of Eva-01's blood-covered hand and Eva-01 unleashing twelve wings of light with white captions on a black background and vice versa, maps, pencil sketches, a drawing depicting Kaworu Nagisa, a portrait of Misato Katsuragi, Ryōji Kaji and Ritsuko Akagi, the first Angel Adam, and a luminous red sphere.
+The staff drew inspiration for Eva-01's wings of light from the Christian figure of Lucifer, a fallen angel said to possess twelve wings.
+The twelve wings also reference Ryō Asuka from Gō Nagai's manga Devilman.
+The video ends with text written in what the official storyboards call "angelic characters" (天使の文字, tenshi no moji); director Anno explained that it represents the Dead Sea Scrolls.
+The Evangelion Glossary (エヴァンゲリオン用語事典, Evangerion Yougo Jiten) by Yahata Shoten compared the script to the angelic writing found in existing Kabbalistic texts.
+Víctor Sellés de Lucas and Manuel Hernández-Pérez similarly noted that the first glyph closely resembles the kanji for heaven (天, ten), which is also the first kanji in angel (天使, tenshi).
+According to them, this probably alludes to the various angelic languages developed within the occult Western tradition, as the set of glyphs employed resembles the language that Heinrich Cornelius Agrippa included in his De Occulta Philosophia.
+Neon Genesis Evangelions manga English editor Carl Gustav Horn also compared the calligraphy of the characters to the Sefer Raziel HaMalakh, a grimoire of Practical Kabbalah.
+The video also concludes with Shinji smiling beneath a blue sky.
+According to former Gainax translator Michael House, Anno had originally envisioned a positive change for the characters, but during production came to believe that they were incapable of such an outcome; he nevertheless sought a way to end the series with Shinji smiling.

 Reception

-The video clip for "The Cruel Angel's Thesis" received praise from audiences and critics.
-According to Neon Genesis Evangelion: The Unofficial Guide, written by Martin Foster and Kazuhisa Fujie, some viewers were at first confused by seeing the theme song, but after the series' conclusion they noticed that "everything that appeared in the story had been highlighted, flagged or hinted at in the opening sequence".
-Newtype magazine praised the video, calling it "excellent" and appreciating the large amount of sequences.
-For Nick Valdez of ComicBook.com, the video is "chock full of memorable imagery" and "one of the coolest trips down memory lane".
+The video clip for "The Cruel Angel's Thesis" received critical praise.
+According to Neon Genesis Evangelion: The Unofficial Guide, written by Martin Foster and Kazuhisa Fujie, when Evangelion first came out, the opening was considered "unclear", or merely intended to make a visual impact with little or no connection to the logic of the storyline.
+Many fans who watched the entire series were subsequently surprised to find that "everything that appeared in the story had been highlighted, flagged or hinted at in the opening sequence".
+Newtype magazine praised the video, calling it "excellent" and appreciating its high density of information.
+ComicBook.com's Nick Valdez described the video as "one of the coolest trips down memory lane".